-In 1966, as the second Poe Lock neared completion a Visitor Center was constructed in the Upper Canal Park to serve visitors coming to watch the construction and the boats passing through.
-This center expanded in 1995 with the addition of a theater and more exhibit space.
+In 1966, as the second Poe Lock neared completion a Visitor Center was constructed in the upper portion of Canal Park to serve visitors coming to watch the construction and the boats passing through.
+This center expanded in 1995 with the addition of more exhibit space.

-Open from 9 a.m. – 9 p.m. from Mothers Day until mid October every year, exhibits in the center help visitors learn more about how the locks work, the boats that pass through and the role of the U.S. Army Corps of Engineers on the Great Lakes.
-Front desk staff post estimated boat schedules in the Visitor Center and maintain a ‘boat schedule hotline’ at 906-253-9290.
-Join us on the last Friday in June every year for Engineers Day - the one day each year the public is allowed to visit the lock grounds.
+Open from May until the end of October every year, exhibits in the center help visitors learn more about how the locks work, the boats that pass through and the role of the U.S. Army Corps of Engineers on the Great Lakes.

 Within the park an observation platform stands alongside the MacArthur Lock providing great views of boats in the locks.
 This platform features glassed in areas to protect visitors from inclement weather and a ramp allows access for wheelchairs and strollers.